Digest #249 2024-01-06

 after searching all the word lists in the search order

-Concerning the interaction of the extension of cs-pick
+Concerning the interaction of the extension of cs-pick and the

-with automatic scoping (a Gforth feature),
+introduction of cs-drop with automatic scoping (a Gforth feature),

 it does not pose any difficulties that were not there before.